-- Increase the percentage of pupils assessed in Welsh (first language) in Year 2 from 19% in 2016/17 to 20.5% by 2021 - Maintain the percentage of 16 year olds who are NOT in education, employment or training below 2% (Baseline 1.9%) - Increase in the number of distance learning courses available from 0 to 3 by 2021 - Increase in the number of learners participating in distance learning course from 0 to 20 by 2021 - Increase in the number of apprentices employed by the council and its partners from 41 to 65 apprentices for Powys County Council by 2020 - Increase in the percentage of all learning activities started through the Powys Adult Community Learning Partnership which reached completion and the qualification was achieved from 91% to 92% by 2021
+- Increase the percentage of pupils assessed in Welsh (first language) in Year 2 from 19% in 2016/17 to 20.5% by 2021 - Maintain the percentage of 16 year olds who are NOT in education, employment of training below 2% (Baseline 1.9%) - Increase in the number of distance learning courses available from 0 to 3 by 2021 - Increase in the number of learners participating in distance learning course from 0 to 20 by 2021 - Increase in the number of apprentices employed by the council and its partners from 41 (PCC) to 65 apprentices for Powys County Council by 2020 - Increase in the percentage of all learning activities started through the Powys Adult Community Learning Partnership which reached completion and the qualification was achieved from 91% to 92% by 2021

-Providing effective learning interventions will support schools to improve and produce well-qualified individuals, more able to contribute to the prosperity of the county.
+Well-being goals A Prosperous Providing effective learning interventions will support schools to improve and produce well-qualified individuals, more able to contribute to the prosperity of the county.
 Good education is a key driver in removing the negative impact of poverty on young people's life chances.

-We are committed to modernising our schools to provide sustainable, low-carbon buildings with high quality educational environments fit for the 21st Century.

-Through implementation of the new education curriculum, we will support improvement of good quality, targeted education which will allow individuals to make more informed healthy life choices throughout their lives.

-We are committed to ensuring our learners have equitable access to education provision regardless of their background or where they live.

-Where possible, the council will work to ensure the co-location of council services and other services on school sites, in particular as part of new build projects so that they are central to community life.

-Implementing our Welsh in Education Strategic Plan will improve equality of access to Welsh medium education and provide the best possible opportunities for our children and young people.
+A Resilient We are committed to modernising our schools to provide sustainable, low-carbon Wales buildings with high quality educational environments fit for the 21st Century.
+A Healthier Through implementation of the new education curriculum, we will support improvement of good quality, targeted education which will allow individuals to Wales make more informed healthy life choices throughout their lives.
+A More Equal We are committed to ensuring our learners have equitable access to education Wales provision regardless of their background or where they live.
+A Wales of Where possible, the council will work to ensure the co-location of council services Cohesive and other services on school sites, in particular as part of new build projects so Communities that they are central to community life.
+A Wales of vibrant Implementing our Welsh in Education Strategic Plan will improve equality of culture and thriving access to Welsh medium education and provide the best possible opportunities Welsh language for our children and young people.